mattkrick/react-portal-hoc/README.md

 A: The HOC will add `props.closePortal` to your toggle.
 Use it.

 Q: How can I do animations?
-A: To animate in, just use a keyframe animation or transition.
+A: To animate in, just use a keyframe animation or `componentDidMount`.
 When the component loads, the animation will execute.
-To animate out, use `beforeClose` (you'll probably want to call `setState` or something).
+Animating out is more difficult because we want to signal the close, animate the close, then execute the close after the animation completes.
+When a close signal is received, the HOC will add `props.isClosing` to your portal.
+You can use that to add/remove classnames.
+If you pass in `options.animated = true`, the HOC will automatically close after the css animations complete.
+If you don't use css animations, then you can pass in a promise.
+For example if you want to close after 300ms:
+`options.animated = (node) => new Promise(resolve => setTimeout(() => resolve(), 300))`

 ## License